flaxandteal/flaxandteal-website/content/_index.md

 find out more via the <a href='http://www.flaxandteal.co.uk/services/'>Services page</a>,<br/>our social media links above, or from<br/>
 <a href='mailto:info@flaxandteal.co.uk'>info@flaxandteal.co.uk</a></p> <p><a href='https://www.flaxandteal.co.uk/team'>Meet the team!</a></p>

+## Testimonials

+Flax & Teal partnered with Deloitte to build an enterprise-level data gathering Human Resources platform.
+The digital transformation project changed the way resources are managed by quantifying time allocated to various departments.
+This project involved an iterative Agile, full stack build and development of cloud infrastructure.
+The team deployed Kubernetes to ensure flexibility and resilience of service.